RoseauTechnologies/Roseau_Load_Flow/doc/usage/Catalogues.md

 - IEC standards including: IEC-60228, IEC-60287, IEC-60364
 - Technique de l'ingénieur (French technical and scientific documentation)
-- A model of cables used in the French public grid based on the work of Alain Coiffier

 ### Inspecting the catalogue